Postdocs Power AI Research

 Postdoctoral researchers play a special role in academic research, bringing in new ideas and energy while they advance their careers into independent scholars.
 Stony Brook’s Institute for AI-Driven Discovery and Innovation is benefiting from two new postdoctoral associates, Baojian Zhou and Naoya Inoue, both of whom were welcomed to the team this past year.
 They are spearheading new research which will advance our understanding of online optimization, explainable AI, natural language processing, and machine learning.
 By working with diverse faculty and graduate students across many research groups, their presence amplifies activities across the Institute.

 Their stories are revealing.
-Baojian Zhou’s path started with his education at Anhui University in China, now the home of a .
+Baojian Zhou’s path started with his education at Anhui University in China, now the home of a study program with Stony Brook.
 Zhou’s interest was piqued when he encountered combinatorial problems from discrete mathematics and graph theory in his undergraduate algorithms course.
 After receiving his bachelor's degree from Anhui University and his master’s degree from Beihang University, Zhou made the concerted effort to earn a PhD in the United States.
 He landed at the University of Albany, where he concentrated his studies in data mining and machine learning to continue his exploration of mathematical models.
 Zhou graduated with his PhD in computer science and a master's degree in mathematics early in 2020.

 A chance meeting with a Stony Brook graduate student at the ACM Knowledge and Data Discovery Conference (KDD) tipped Zhou off about postdoctoral positions at the Institute.
 Zhou went on to meet Steve Skiena, Director of Stony Brook’s AI Institute, and they bonded over shared research interests in data mining, data science, and machine learning .
 “I discovered that Stony Brook is the perfect place to work with diligent and inspired faculty, and to expand my research experience,” says Zhou.